How to Deal with Alcoholism in Your Family

-But the question that family members never ask us, but should, is: What do we need to STOP doing as family members to fix this problem?
+But the question that family members should ask us but never do, is this: What do we need to STOP doing as family members to fix this problem?

-Well-meaning family members are all about trying to figure out what they can do, what they need to do more of, and how they can better help their loved one kick their alcohol addiction.
+Well-meaning family members are eager to figure out what they can do, what they need to do more of, and how they can better help their loved one kick their alcohol addiction.
 Sadly, this type of thinking often leads families into enabling behavior that only prolongs the addiction for their loved one.

-Family members ask us, “What can I do to get my loved one into rehab?
+Family members ask , “What can I do to get my loved one into rehab?
 I’ve tried everything and nothing seems to work.”
 This is because families are not trained professional interventionists.